San Blas Islands, Panama: An Unplugged Tropical Escape

 Transportation

-We stayed at the trendy Nómada Container Hotel in Panama City before and after the San Blas Islands.
+We stayed at the trendy Nómada Container Hotel in Panama City before and after our visit to the San Blas Islands.
 The kind staff kept our unnecessary luggage safe and sound at no additional charge.
-I highly recommend staying at the hotel for its affordability, location, and hospitality!
+I highly recommend checking out the hotel for its affordability, location, and hospitality!

 A 4x4 picked us up from our hotel at approximately 5:30 AM.
-The cramped, hot, and bumpy ride lasted three hours and included one break at a convenience store with bathrooms.
+The cramped, hot, and bumpy ride lasted three hours and included one bathroom break at a convenience store.
 Before reaching the coast, we stopped at a passport checkpoint and paid the port tax ($23 USD per person).
 Try to have exact change to make it easier on the driver.

-Shower and bathroom facilities are extremely basic with no hot or fresh water.
+The bathrooms/showers were extremely basic and didn't have hot/fresh water.
 We packed our Grayl filtered water bottle, but soon realized we couldn't use it on any of the islands because of the saline.
 Prepare for clogged toilets, lack of soap to wash your hands, and poor lighting.
 I had one makeshift plastic PVC pipe shower come apart and hit me on the head!

 Food & Beverages

-Meals were pretty straightforward depending on the available ingredients and prepared fresh every day on the islands.
+Meals were pretty straightforward and prepared with fresh ingredients on the islands.
 The fried fish and curry chicken were exceptional.
-Vegetarian selections have fruit in place of meat.
+Vegetarian selections have fruit instead of meat.
 White rice, lentils, beans, coleslaw, salad, and fried potatoes were popular sides.
 Our plates were practically licked clean!

 Breakfast was unremarkable and consisted of fried dough with processed American cheese singles and fried eggs.
 Some guests dipped their fried dough in Hershey’s chocolate syrup and sugar to make it more edible.
 I skipped breakfast altogether and gladly shared my portion with anyone who needed a few extra bites.

+Cups of coffee/tea were served at breakfast and bottled water was provided during lunch/dinner.
+I brought a few single-serve milk cartons to have with my coffee so I could start each day with a tiny creature comfort!
 Some islands have items available for purchase such as candy bars, cookies, beer, chips, coconuts, water, and juice.
 Cocktails were reasonably priced and strong.
-Our group enjoyed a round of coco locos (fresh coconut water with rum inside of a coconut) while relaxing on the beach.
+Our group enjoyed a round of coco locos (coconut water and rum mixed inside a fresh coconut) while relaxing on the beach.

 Activities & Excursions

-The Day 1 excursion to uninhabited Ucubsui Island was a fun spot for pictures and seashells, but the quick stop at the waist-deep Natural Pool left us a little perplexed.
-After the hectic morning, Brad and I took the opportunity to appreciate the translucent water rather than snorkel around the sand bar for 20 minutes.
+Ready to explore the magical San Blas Islands?
+The Day 1 excursion to uninhabited Ucubsui Island was a neat area for pictures and seashells, but the quick stop at the waist-deep Natural Pool left us a little perplexed.
+After the busy morning, Brad and I took the opportunity to appreciate the translucent water rather than snorkel around the sand bar for 20 minutes.

 Packing Tips